vincentballet/road_segmentation/README.md

 * Prediction with pre-trained: < 1 minute
 * Training from scratch with GPU NVIDIA TITAN X: ~ 4 hours

-Note that the project does not contains data, available on [Kaggle](https://www.kaggle.com/c/epfml17-segmentation/data).
-It is necessary to create the same layout than described above.

 ## Project structure
 <pre>
 .